Picovoice/rhino/demo/unity/README.md

 ## Usage

-The easiest way to run the demo is to simply import the [Rhino Unity package](/binding/unity/rhino.unitypackage) into your project, open the RhinoDemo scene and hit play.
+The easiest way to run the demo is to simply import the [Rhino Unity package](/binding/unity/rhino-2.0.0.unitypackage) into your project, open the RhinoDemo scene and hit play.
 To run on other platforms or in the player, go to _File > Build Settings_, choose your platform and hit the `Build and Run` button.

-Once the demo launches, press the `Start Listening` button and you can say anything in the smart lighting context:
+Once the demo launches, press the `Start Listening` button, and you can say anything in the smart lighting context:

 ```yaml
 context: